 In an article published today in Science, the pool of scientists is calling for a real "paradigm shift" in the fight against airborne pathogens such as SARS-CoV-2, the virus that causes COVID-19.
-They demand universal recognition of prevention through indoor ventilation systems.
-A main way, they reiterate, against respiratory infections, old and new viruses.
+They call for universal recognition of prevention through indoor ventilation systems.
+A main path, they reiterate, against respiratory infections, old and new viruses.

-“We need to understand that this is a serious problem,” says the co-author Shelly Miller, professor of mechanical and environmental engineering.
-"We need to adopt approaches to mitigate the risk and reduce the possible exposures that could occur from the accumulation of old and new viruses in indoor air."
+“We need to understand that this is a serious problem,” the co-author says Shelly Miller, professor of mechanical and environmental engineering.
+“We need to take approaches to mitigate risk and reduce possible exposures that could occur from the accumulation of old and new viruses in indoor air.”

-The document comes less than two weeks after WHO acknowledged on its website that transmission of SARS-CoV-2 occurs predominantly in the air (I talked about it months ago reading several studies on the subject).
-Researchers, who have long raised the alarm, now call on WHO and other governing bodies to extend its guidelines to include airborne pathogens, and to recognize the need to control the risks of airborne transmission of infections. respiratory.
+The document comes less than two weeks after the WHO acknowledged on its website that transmission of SARS-CoV-2 occurs predominantly in the air (I talked about it months ago reading various studies on the topic).
+The researchers, who have long raised the alarm, are now calling on the WHO and other governing bodies to extend its guidelines to include airborne pathogens, and to recognize the need to control the risks of airborne transmission of infections respiratory.

-It is a huge change, what we need.
-Same as when we started providing clean water and centralized sewage systems in the 19th century.
-For all these decades we have neglected the air, a serious error, even of scientific perception.
+It's a huge change, what we need.
+Same as when we started providing clean water and centralized sewage systems in the 19th Century.
+For all these decades we have left out the air, a serious error, even of scientific perception.

 Controlling the air against new viruses: a natural evolution of our societies

-When Londoners died of cholera in 1850, scientists of the time thought the disease came from the air.
-The English doctor John Snow (yes, that's what it was called), however, he discovered that it was the microorganisms in the contaminated water that brought the infection.
-Likewise, the Hungarian doctor Ignaz Semmelweis showed that washing hands before childbirth significantly reduces postpartum infections.
-Discoveries that met with resistance in those times, but in the end made it possible to understand that (in those cases) the water and the hands, not the air, were the vectors of the disease.
+When Londoners were dying of cholera in the 1850s, scientists of the time thought the disease came from the air.
+The English doctor John Snow (yes, that's exactly what it was called) discovered, however, that it was the microorganisms in the contaminated water that caused the infection.
+Likewise, the Hungarian doctor Ignaz Semmelweis showed that washing your hands before giving birth significantly reduces postpartum infections.
+Discoveries that met with resistance at the time, but ultimately made it possible to understand that (in those cases) water and hands, not air, were the vectors of the disease.

-We have to get to 1945 to see articles denouncing the incredible carelessness of the air to prevent new viruses.
-The scientist William Wells published a scientific article complaining that while investments were made in water disinfection and food hygiene, nothing was done about air quality.
-His research on measles and tuberculosis (caused by airborne pathogens) has stimulated the world, but it has not convinced him to act.
+We have to go back to 1945 to see articles denouncing the incredible carelessness in the air to prevent new viruses.
+The scientist William Wells published a scientific article complaining that while investments were being made in water disinfection and food hygiene, nothing was being done for air quality.
+His research on measles and tuberculosis (caused by airborne pathogens) energized the world, but did not convince him to act.

-Now that research on SARS-CoV-2 has finally revealed that many respiratory diseases can be transmitted through the air, researchers say it's already too late to take action.
+Now that research on SARS-CoV-2 has finally brought to light that many respiratory diseases can be transmitted through the air, researchers say it is already late to act.

 We have to do it now, because we had to do it before.

 Now let's not waste time until the next pandemic.
 We need a social effort.
-When designing a building, we should not only put in the least amount of ventilation possible, but should instead keep in mind ongoing respiratory diseases, such as the flu, possible new viruses and future pandemics.Jose-Luis Jimenez, co-author of the study and professor of chemistry.
+When designing a building, we should not only put in the minimum amount of ventilation possible, but should instead keep in mind ongoing respiratory diseases, such as influenza, possible new viruses, and future pandemics.Jose-Luis Jimenez, co-author of the study and professor of chemistry.

-The long-standing misunderstanding about the importance of airborne transmission of new viruses and pathogens has left a large information gap.
-We do not know, in fact, how to best construct and manage the ventilation systems of buildings to mitigate the spread of the disease.
-Only some manufacturing, research and medical facilities are able to do this.
+Long-standing misunderstanding of the importance of airborne transmission of new viruses and pathogens has left a large information gap.
+In fact, we do not know how to best construct and manage building ventilation systems to mitigate the spread of the disease.
+Only some manufacturing, research and medical facilities are capable of doing this.
 Buildings focused on temperature, odor control, energy use.
-There are safety guidelines for chemicals such as carbon monoxide, but there are no guidelines or standards for mitigating bacteria or viruses in indoor air.
+There are safety guidelines for chemicals like carbon monoxide, but there are no guidelines or standards for mitigating bacteria or viruses in indoor air.

-Air control against new viruses: it must be done at any cost.
-Because it is not a cost.
+Control of the air against new viruses: it must be done at all costs.
+Because it's not a cost.

-Lidia Morawska she is another co-author of the paper and directs the Queensland University of Technology International Laboratory for Air Quality and Health.
-He says we need to move away from the idea that we can't afford the cost of air control.
-The global monthly cost of Covid, he notes, is much higher than what one would face to prevent old and new viruses with air quality.
+Lydia Morawska is another co-author of the paper and directs the International Laboratory for Air Quality and Health at the Queensland University of Technology.
+She says we need to move away from the idea that we can't afford the cost of air control.
+The global monthly cost of Covid, she notes, is much higher than what would be faced to prevent old and new viruses with air quality.

-Estimates suggest that the required investment in construction systems could be less than 1% of the construction cost of a typical building.
+Estimates suggest that the necessary investments in building systems could be less than 1% of the construction cost of a typical building.

 What to do in practice?